Mother’s Day in the US is in May.

 On the flip side other people don’t understand this complication – they are completely unaware of the challenges.

-I personally have a complicated relationship with my own mom.
+I have a complicated relationship with my own mom.

 Not so unusual … I know.

-For me as a result of my own situation I don’t have any good childhood memories of Mother’s Day.
+As a result of my own situation, I don’t think I have any good childhood memories of Mother’s Day.
 None.
 Not a single one.
+I know — boohoo for me.
+I’m not asking for sympathy.
 This makes me sympathetic to people who are not huge fans of this celebration.

 As a young adult I think I probably ignored Mother’s Day completely.